vladidas/DemoLaravelJSSkills/readme.md

 - npm v6.12.1

 ### A few words about the platform:
-The project is written using Laravel microservices (Lucid Arch):
+The project is written using Laravel(Lucid Arch):
 ```
 https://github.com/lucid-architecture/laravel
 ```